QuantEcon/lecture-source-py/source/rst/career.rst

-The following function takes an instance of ``CareerWorkerProblem`` and returns the corresponding Bellman operator :math:`T` and the greedy policy function
+The following function takes an instance of ``CareerWorkerProblem`` and returns the corresponding Bellman operator :math:`T` and the greedy policy function.

 In this model, :math:`T` is defined by :math:`Tv(\theta, \epsilon) = \max\{I, II, III\}`, where :math:`I`, :math:`II` and :math:`III` are as given in :eq:`eyes`